 The Patriots have several holes to fill on their roster as they begin the post-Tom Brady era.

-Our big board is based on my grading of 50 prospects that fit from a traits, scheme, and athletic profile perspective in New England.
+Our big board takes the 50 best fits from a traits, scheme, and athletic profile perspective in New England and ranks them based on our grading system.
 For clarification, this isn’t an overall ranking of the top players in the draft, so Joe Burrow and Chase Young will not appear.
 But rather a look at prospects that will be available when the Patriots pick at various points in the draft.

-As we begin the countdown to number, here’s 31-40 on our board, which consists of prospects projected to go on day two of the 2020 draft:
+As we begin the countdown to number, here’s the 21-30 tier on our board, which consists of prospects projected to go in round two of the 2020 NFL Draft:

 — Evan Lazar (@ezlazar) April 6, 2020